MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/PortalLaunchScheduler.md

 ### Launch portal with over 100k users

-If you are planning to launch are portal with over 100k users, please submit a support request following the steps listed below.
+If you are planning to launch a portal with over 100,000 users, please submit a support request following the steps listed below.
 Make sure to include all requested information.

 Follow these steps:
 1. Navigate to https://admin.microsoft.com